ChrisWhealy/DistributedSystemNotes/Lecture 9.md

 What are snapshots good for?
 Here are some ideas:

 * ***Checkpointing***
-    In the event of failure, a checkpoint provides us with a reasonable restart point without having to repeat the whole calculation over again
+    If we are performing a process that is either expensive or based on non-deterministic input (such as user requests arriving over a network), then in the event of failure, a checkpoint allows us to reconstruct the system's state and provides us with a reasonable restart point.
+    For expensive calculations, all our calculation effort up until the last checkpoint is preserved, and for transactional systems, the system state preserved at the checkpoint reduces data loss down to only those transactions that occurred between the checkpoint being taken and the system failing.
 * ***Deadlock detection***
     Once a dead lock occurs at time `T` in a system, unless it is resolved, that deadlock will continue to exist for all points in time greater than `T`.
 A snapshot can be used to perform deadlock detection and thus serves as a useful debugging tool
 * ***Stable Property Detection***